 Each case will be decided upon its own merits but in general to be on the safe side an employer should not require general non compete covenants to last no longer than 3 months from the date of termination of employment and also should only require such covenants to apply to within a defined geographical area in the vicinity where the employer’s business operates.

-In relation to non solicitation/non dealing covenants with clients/customers, again an employer should impose limitations upon the duration and scope of such covenants.
-Our usual advice to employers is that such covenants should generally not be longer than six months and only relate to clients/customers with whom the employer has dealt with for a period of say 6 or 12 months prior to the end of the employment relationship.
+About non-solicitation/ non-dealing covenants with clients/customers, again an employer should impose limitations upon the duration and scope of such covenants.
+Our usual advice to employers is that such covenants should generally not be longer than six months and only relate to clients/customers with whom the employer has dealt with for a period of say 6 or 12 months before the end of the employment relationship.

-We also further generally advise employers (when acting for them) that time periods for non solicitation/non dealing of co workers should not extend for more than six months only and relate to staff whom the employer has influence over/has dealt with say 6 or 12 months prior to the ending of the employment relationship.
+We also further generally advise employers (when acting for them) that periods for non-solicitation/ non-dealing of co-workers should not extend for more than six months only and relate to staff whom the employer influences over/ have dealt with say 6 or 12 months before the ending of the employment relationship.

-Covenants more onerous than those stated above may be enforced by a Court, and it will be up to the judge to decide such issue, if the matter should proceed to a contested trial.
+Covenants more onerous than those stated above may be enforced by a Court, and it will be up to the judge to decide such an issue if the matter should proceed to a contested trial.

 If you have non-competition covenants which if legally unenforceable will create difficulties with your start-up business, then you should seek legal advice as soon as reasonably possible.

-If you wish to be very aggressive and you can apply to Court for a declaration that the relevant covenants are not legally enforceable.
-This is quite a powerful way forward and automatically you will be on the attack against your former employers in relation to any potential attempts on their part to stop you setting up your competing business.
+If you wish to be very aggressive and you can apply to the Court for a declaration that the relevant covenants are not legally enforceable.
+This is quite a powerful way forward and automatically you will be on the attack against your former employers about any potential attempts on their part to stop you from setting up your competing business.
 However such action should only be taken with the benefit of counsel’s advice that it will possess reasonable prospects of success.

-In our experience, an aggressive stance may result in a compromise deal with the former employer whereby it is agreed that the covenants would be enforced for a lesser period and/or within a reduced scope or that you will only agree not to deal with or solicit certain specified clients for an agreed period of time.
+In our experience, an aggressive stance may result in a compromise deal with the former employer whereby it is agreed that the covenants would be enforced for a lesser period and within a reduced scope or that you will only agree not to deal with or solicit specific specified clients for an agreed period.

 Duty of Fidelity

 Employees have a duty of fidelity.
 This includes not taking with them client lists or contact details of clients/customers when they leave.
-This duty is frequently breached and it is not uncommon for employees when they leave to have customer contact details on their personal mobile telephones or their personal computers etc. It is essential to destroy and not to take with you any such details.
-If you have been dealing with clients/customers and you know who they are, it may be possible to ascertain their contact details post termination of employment via the internet, telephone directory, third party enquiries etc. There is no need to take client lists or other confidential information away with you and if you do so this may cause endless potential legal problems.
+This duty is frequently breached, and it is not uncommon for employees when they leave to have customer contact details on their mobile telephones or their personal computers etc. It is essential to destroy and not to take with you any such details.
+If you have been dealing with clients/customers and you know who they are, it may be possible to ascertain their contact details post-termination of employment via the internet, telephone directory, third-party enquiries etc. There is no need to take client lists or other confidential information away with you, and if you do so, this may cause endless potential legal problems.

-We in fact have acted for an employer where we had managed to secure a pre trial (springboard) injunction against a former employee for e-mailing a client list to his personal email account.
+We have acted for an employer where we had managed to secure a pre-trial (springboard) injunction against a former employee for e-mailing a client list to his email account.
 This turned out to be a disaster so far as the former employee was concerned.